Are these hikes truly beautiful, or are you pulling our leg?

 What if I have certain dietary restrictions?

-Our restaurant hosts are excellent at meticulously following the dietary restrictions of our participants.
-Make certain to spell out your needs on your registration form.
-Note that Italians love to eat bread, pasta, beef and pork, so preparing vegetarian or gluten-free meals requires advance notice.
+Italy and Spain are meat-loving countries, so life for a vegan or vegetarian can be challenging.
+Make certain to spell out your needs on your registration form and we’ll do our best to alert kitchens to your dietary restrictions.
+Note that Italians love to eat bread and pasta, so gluten-free meals require advance notice.
 Once you share your needs with us we will communicate it to the restaurants and, when necessary, confirm it directly with the cooks themselves.
 Many of our participants make certain to find good, local fruit to include in their lunches since sometimes fruits and vegetables are scarce in Italian restaurant cuisine.

 Beyond my participant fee, what other costs am I likely to need to cover?